WHAT TO CARRY: THE 10 BACKPACKING & HIKING ESSENTIALS

 Consider sun protection (both UVA & UVB) even when hiking through regions that won’t be hot or sunny.
 Don’t make us quote mom’s everywhere with the reality that you can still damage your skin (any tanning or ‘burn’ is evidence of such damage) on cloudy days, particularly at higher elevations.

 This can be achieved with traditional sunscreen on exposed skin.
-Additionally, you can protect your skin with UV protectant hats or clothing, like this hoody from Black Diamond, a favorite among outdoor professionals.
+Additionally, you can protect your skin with a UV protectant hiking sun hat or clothing, like this hoody from Black Diamond, a favorite among outdoor professionals.
 This is growing in popularity, as it saves you from having oily, sticky skin throughout the day.

-Perhaps the best way to address your insulation (clothing) for future outdoor trips is to familiarize yourself with the 3-layer system of dressing for outdoor travel.
+Perhaps the best way to address your insulation (clothing) for future outdoor trips is to familiarize yourself with the concept of dressing in layers for outdoor travel (you can also check out our hiking clothing guide).
 When done correctly, this method allows you to be prepared for drastic changes in temperature, commonly experienced in wild, rugged places.

 The general idea is for one layer to wick moisture away from your skin, a second layer to trap warm air, and a third to keep out the elements (wind & rain).
 Always be prepared to experience temperatures at least 10 - 20℉ below what is forecasted.